 Do you have a hard time turning your mind off at night?
 I know for many women (myself included), the moment they hit the pillow is the moment their brain goes into overdrive, replaying past exchanges and worrying about everything under the sun.

 One of the best things you can do for your quality of sleep is to go to bed on a positive note.

 Have you ever gotten into an argument right before bed—or read an email that suddenly gets you all fired up—and then found yourself completely incapable of drifting off to sleep?
 I think we all know this feeling.
 Anger or anxiety ramp the brain up, which explains why it’s so hard to fall asleep on a negative note—and why it’s so incredibly powerful to create a positive note to end your day on.

 In addition to that, a lot of us are using screens until the moment we turn out the lights, and the flood of information our devices present to us ALSO ramps up the brain (not to mention, blue light).

 But you can choose to set screens aside for your bedtime routine—allowing you to fall asleep that much faster.

 Back to a question I asked early in the show: What does it say about you if you can’t keep up your morning routine?

 PS.
 If you’d like to make a small change that’ll have a ripple effect on your entire life, try my newly-revamped challenge called Unwind.
 (Don’t you love just the sound of that word?
 Unwind. #happysigh)

 In seven days, you’ll create a customized plan that sends you off to dreamland like a baby, and you’ll experience the power of a screen-free, soul-filling bedtime routine.
-The challenge costs just $29, and you can find it right here.
+You can find the challenge right here.

 Your nights (and days!) are about to get SO much better.